List of Black Clover characters: Solid Silva

 Solid Silva (ソリド・シルヴァ, Sorido Shiruva) is Noelle's cruel elder brother who wields Water Magic.
 Known for his sadistic behavior, he relentlessly bullies Noelle, considering her a family disgrace.
 His arrogance leads to humiliation when Noelle defeats him during the Royal Knights selection.
 During the elf conflict, he witnesses Noelle's growth in battling Kivin.
 In the Spade Kingdom crisis, he helps defend the Clover Kingdom.
 Forced to confront their resurrected mother during Lucius's invasion, Solid and Nebra finally apologize to Noelle and assist in defeating their mother, marking his first act of genuine family loyalty and brotherly support after years of cruelty.

 Green Praying Mantises Squad

 Jack the Ripper

 Jack the Ripper (ジャック・ザ・リッパー, Jakku Za Rippā) is the Green Mantis captain who wields Severing Magic, creating mana blades that adapt to opponents' magic.
 His combat prowess stems from slaying a giant bear in his youth.
 He frequently challenges Yami as a worthy rival.
 Jack participates in major conflicts including the Nean Village defense, elf reincarnation battles, and Spade Kingdom invasion.
 During the final battle, he assists Magna against Dante before falling to Morgen's attacks.
 Even in death, Jack delivers a final strike, demonstrating his relentless fighting spirit until the end.
+After Asta and Yuno defeat Lucius, Julius took control of his body long enough to revive everyone including Jack and to restore the Clover Kingdom to before the battle against Lucius Zogratis began.